 Gold fillings are made in our laboratories before one of our dentists cement them into place.
 It is important to note that gold inlays rarely react to the patient’s gums, and can last over 20 years.
 For these reasons, our dentists usually advise our patients to consider this option since it the best material overall.
 Gold fillings, however, tend to be costly and will require that you make several visits to our clinic before the procedure is complete.

 Silver or amalgam fillings are somewhat inexpensive and do not wear down easily.
 However, these fillings tend to be more noticeable compared to composite or porcelain fillings since they are mostly dark in color.
 This is one of the major reasons why we do not use these fillings in more visible areas like your front teeth.

 Composite or Plastic Resins

 Our dentists might recommend cap or crown in cases where the extent of decay has caused significant damage to your tooth.
-If you need more information about dental fillings, feel free to contact our professionals here at McDonald Dental at (346) 250-3575, and we will be more than willing to share more information with you.
+If you need more information about dental fillings, feel free to contact our professionals here at Kevin Nail, DDS Family & Cosmetic Dentistry at (281) 550-9054, and we will be more than willing to share more information with you.